Best Information on Trekking In Nepal

-During the time of trekking, the Himalayan disappears behind Nepal’s continual hill but dominates the northern skyline at each pass.
+During the time of trekking, the continual hill but dominates the northern skyline at each pass.
 Despite what many may feel, trekking in Nepal is not necessarily wandering alone through an uncharted wilderness.
 And always in the background, the icy pinnacles of the Himalayan loom over the scenery.

 Tea House Trekking in Nepal (Tea House):

 Teahouse trekking is the most beautiful trekking in Nepal.
-The most popular region like Everest, Annapurna, and Langtang have built tea-house lodge where you can stop and stay at the night.
-Tea houses are mountain lodges which are located along many trekking routes of Nepal that confer meal and lodging.
+The most popular treks like Everest Base Camp Trek, Annapurna Base Camp Trek, Manaslu Circuit Trek, Upper Mustang Trek, Annapurna Circuit Trek, Ghorepani Poon Hill Trek, Mardi Himal Trek Gokyo Lake Trek, Everest Three Pass Trek Annapurna Tilicho Lake Trek, Nar Phu Valley Trek and Langtang Valley Trek has built a tea-house lodge where you can stop and stay at night.
+Tea houses are mountain lodges that are located along many trekking routes of Nepal that confer meal and lodging.
 In Nepali tea house is also known as ‘’Bhatti’’.
 A professional tea house trekking guide leads you expedition that organizes and pays your bill where you stay and sleep.
 Teahouse is usually owned and lived in by traditional family and you will be staying in rooms adjoining their home just like bed and breakfast accommodation in Nepal.

 Camping Trekking in Nepal (Camping Trekking):